Trylz/RestirFalcor/README.md

 ## Render passes
 ### RIS
 Resampled Importance Sampling is performed as described in paper.
+See RISPass.cpp

 ### Visibility test
 For each reservoir its weight is set to zero if occluded.
 So raytracing is performed here.
+See VisibilityPass.cpp

 ### Temporal filtering
-We combine the current frame reservoirs with thoses of the previous frame
+We combine the current frame reservoirs with thoses of the previous frame.
+See TemporalFilteringPass.cpp

 Here the dragon buddha scene with temporal filtering ON and OFF